Learn Italian in Florence: 7 Best Language Schools to Study On Location

 This school believes in small class sizes and using just as much culture as language training in their courses.
 Koiné doesn’t operate a typical classroom.
 Students are encouraged to take on leadership roles and explore their own passions in an Italian context.
 You won’t be limited to books and paper but will be pushed to explore music, art, history and current events in Italian.

-Centro Koiné’s standard package includes 20 hours of lessons per week with plenty of cultural extras.
-But if you’re ready for a true adventure, Koiné also offers lessons in the countryside while hiking or on boats exploring islands off the coast!
+Centro Koiné has a standard package that includes 20 hours of lessons per week with plenty of cultural extras.
+But if you’re ready for a true adventure, Centro Koiné also offers lessons in the countryside while hiking or on boats exploring islands off the coast!

 AEF is also great for travelers who want to study at their own pace, as they offer a number of different tracks to choose from.
-Those who want more free time can choose a light course of only 16 lessons per week.
-Others can go with the standard 20 or sign up for an intensive course of 26 lessons per week.
+Those who want more free time can choose a course of 12 or 24 one-on-one lessons.
+Others can take group classes starting at 40 lessons for two weeks.

 The ABC School is located in a classical Renaissance-era building in the center of Florence.
 Almost a museum itself, the nine classrooms in the Palazzo Malvisi are covered in period frescos.